mkoo21/sitespeed-grafana/README.md

 It's possible that the perf_default network used for this will conflict with something.
 You can change the ip in `docker-compose.yml` under networks > default > ipam > config > subnet.

 ### Best practice
 You can use sitespeed with selenium, but due to selenium's general flakiness/weirdness I would recommend putting together a strategy for component/page/storyboard-level testing if you want more fine-grained control/more targetted measurements than page loads.
-Using sitespeed together with selenium kind of reduces the value of both tools.
+As you can see from the screenshot, measuring website load/response/interactivity timing is already a very noisy affair, and using sitespeed together with an even noisier/weirder tool like selenium reduces the value of both tools.